hojmark/drift/README.md

 ### ▸ Is there any documentation?

-Try using `--help` on the various commands and subcommands to explore functionality.
-If you run into trouble, feel free to [open a discussion](https://github.com/hojmark/drift/discussions/categories/q-a).
-There’s no official documentation site yet.
+Use `--help` on each command to explore functionality.

 There’s a JSON Schema available for the network spec file.
 To enable auto-completion and validation in your editor, add the following line at the top of your spec file: